-Abductive reasoning, as used in our system, is characterized by additional definitions.
+Abductive reasoning, as used in our system, is characterized by the following definitions.

-Definition 3.3.
-A partial abduction is an operation on belief states where PARTIALABDUCE $(B_1) = B_2$ means B_2 is produced from B_1 either by changing nothing $(B_1 = B_2)$ or accepting one hypothesis and rejecting incompatible hypotheses, should any exist.
-A partial abduction meets four constraints:
+Definition 2.3.
+A partial abduction is an operation on doxastic states where PARTIALABDUCE $(D_1) = D_2$ means D_2 is produced from D_1 either by changing nothing $(D_1 = D_2)$ or accepting one hypothesis and rejecting incompatible hypotheses, should any exist.
+A partial abduction meets the following constraints.

-- 1. If no unexplained evidence have hypotheses, or no evidence is unexplained, then the belief state is unchanged. - 2.
+- 1. If no unexplained evidence have hypotheses, or no evidence is unexplained, then the doxastic state is unchanged. - 2.
 If there exists a hypothesis that is undecided (not accepted or rejected) for some unexplained evidence and is sufficiently plausible to be accepted, then some hypothesis is accepted. - 3.
 One or zero hypotheses are accepted. - 4.
 When a hypothesis is accepted, all incompatible hypotheses are rejected.

-Lemma 3.1.
-If PARTIALABDUCE $(B_1) = B_2$, then either UNEXPLAINED $(B_2) \subset$ UNEXPLAINED (B_1) or $B_1 = B_2$.
-In other words, the PARTIALABDUCE function, applied to a belief state, reduces the number of unexplained reports or leaves the belief state unchanged.
+Lemma 2.1.
+If PARTIALABDUCE $(D_1) = D_2$, then either UNEXPLAINED $(D_2) \subset$ UNEXPLAINED (D_1) or $D_1 = D_2$.
+In other words, the PARTIALABDUCE function, applied to a doxastic state, reduces the number of unexplained reports or leaves the doxastic state unchanged.

 Proof sketch.
-Assume PARTIALABDUCE $(B_1) = B_2$ and suppose $B_1 \neq B_2$.
+Assume PARTIALABDUCE $(D_1) = D_2$ and suppose $D_1 \neq D_2$.
 Then some hypothesis h was accepted by the partial abduction operation, and the reports explained by h are no longer unexplained.

-Definition 3.4.
-A belief state B is finalized if PARTIALABDUCE(B) = B.
+Definition 2.4.
+A doxastic state D is finalized if PARTIALABDUCE(D) = D.